CSC490-Capstone-Design-Course/machine-vision/README.md

  **Implementation Overview**:

  **Training and Validation Results**:

+After Training, we need to train the hyperparameters and we found that there are 2 hyperparameters that can be tuned (Learning Rate and Batch Size).
+However, after experimenting with larger learning rate, we found that it causes the gradient too fluctuate (due to the nature of coordinates being precise with floats).
+Hence, we decide to only optimize the Batch Size.
+Choosing the Batch Size is also problematic since we are dealing with large dataset and images.
+Hence the maximum Batch Size that we can use depends on $$ max\_batch\_size = available\_GPU\_memory / 4 / (size\_of\_tensors + trainable\_parameters) $$
+So, we decide to train only on 128 and 64 batch size.
+Optimizing with both batch size took approximately 2 days total with the available GPU.
+The results are shown below (in the Validation Error).
+And also to avoid all data being preprocessed at the same time, we preprocess the data during training meaning that after we select a batch size, we preprocess them then train them instead of preprocessing all 330k images.

+You can find our pretrained weights for both batch size [here](https://drive.google.com/file/d/1IxQhVsetIYin2Soj3mgF3EGy1yPOrlFm/view?usp=drive_link)

 **Evaluation Results**: In terms of our Evaluation results we looked at 3 major values, namely Mean Absolute Error value (MAE), Median Absolute Error value, and Standard Deviation of Residuals value: